Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 The speech waveforms were recorded at a 16 kHz sampling rate and converted into 257-dimensional spectrograms using the short-time Fourier transform with a Hamming window size of 32 ms and a hop size of 16 ms. The $\mathrm{log1p}$ function ($\mathrm{log1p(x)}=\log(1+x)$) was adopted on the magnitude spectrogram to ensure non-negative outputs \cite{fu2020boosting}, and normalization was performed on the waveform.
 The test stage combined the enhanced magnitude spectral features and original phases from the noisy signals to synthesize the enhanced signals.

 As previously mentioned, two-stage training was applied to train the SE model.
-Alternatively, the SE model was first trained for 70 epochs without considering the ASR results (by setting $\alpha=0$ in Eqs. (\ref{eq2})) and (\ref{eq3})), and was further updated with the combined objective loss, as in Eq. (\ref{eq2})) and \ref{eq3} (by setting $\alpha=0.001$ for the ASR loss and $\alpha=0.05$ for the deep feature loss) for the next 80 epochs.
-The ASR model was pre-trained with the clean dataset, and its parameters were fixed and frozen when learning the SE model.
-Early stopping was performed based on validation performance to prevent overfitting, and the learning rate was set using the Adam optimizer \cite{kingma2014adam}.
+The SE model was first trained for 70 epochs without considering the ASR results (by setting $\alpha=0$ in Eqs. (\ref{eqASR})) and (\ref{eqPL})), and was further updated with the combined objective loss, as in Eq. (\ref{eqASR})) and \ref{eqPL} (by setting $\alpha=0.001$ for the ASR loss and $\alpha=0.05$ for the perceptual loss) for the next 80 epochs.
+For the experiment that combines all three losses, we have reduced the weightage of $\alpha$ to half for both the ASR loss and perceptual loss.
+Specifically, we set $\alpha_1=0.0005$ and $\alpha_2=0.025$.
+This was done to balance the contribution of each loss and ensure that the SE model is trained to produce enhanced speech that is not only better for ASR tasks but also closer to clean speech.
+The ASR model was pre-trained with the clean dataset, and its parameters were fixed (frozen) when learning the SE model.
+To prevent overfitting, we performed early stopping based on validation performance.
+We used the Adam optimizer \cite{kingma2014adam} with a fixed learning rate of $5\times10^{-5}$ for all of our experiments.
+The SE model and ASR model had sizes of 33.8MB and 30.4MB, respectively.
+Our experiments were conducted on a GeForce RTX 2080 Ti, with an average training time of 0.88 milliseconds per frame.
+Please note that the ASR model was only used in the training phase but not in the testing phase.

 Based on the model architecture illustrated in Fig. \ref{fig:E2E}, we implemented three systems using three types of BPCs, namely BPC(M), BPC(P), and BPC(D), as the acoustic units in the ASR model.
+In the following, we refer SE by leveraging AM only and E2E-ASR as SE-AM and SE-E2E-ASR, respectively.